THCLab/ed25519_signing_plugin/README.md

-# ed25519_signing_plugin
-Plugin for signing using RSA or Ed25519
+A plugin for signing data using RSA or Ed25519.
+Enables the user to rotate the keys and clean unused ones.